More bijective Catalan combinatorics on permutations and on signed permutations: Proofs for the group of permutations

-\end{theorem} Before proving the theorem, we get back to the ongoing example: \begin{examplecon} The descent set of the ideal $I$ considered in Example~\ref{ongoingexNNNCA} and the descent set and the inverse descent set of $\sigma = \phi_9(I)$ are given by
+\end{proposition} Before proving the theorem in several steps, we get back to the example. \begin{examplecon} The descent set of the Dyck path $D$ in Figure~\ref{fig:bijNNNCA} and the descent set and the inverse descent set of $\sigma = \phi_9(D)$ are given by

 and therefore,